Ghislainniyongabo/essay_dataset/README.md

 and one month later, there was an dramatic increase up to 12% for the confirmed cases up to 10 April.

 Despite being the most affected country  with around 496535 covid-19 confirmed cases, the United States recorded an IFR ratio 0f just 3% in early April.

+In Italy, the outbreak affected around 10149 cases and the IFR was of 6.21% in the data of 10 March but an increase of confirmed cases up to 147577 , was seen with an a double IFR ration with 12.77% .

 The data show also that the IFR ratio from all the countries were not constant which become hard to estimate the number of confirmed cases using the IFR ratio.